caiobegotti/Amazon-Wishlist/README.md

 * Write a scrapper using only someone's e-mail address
 * Italian store has odd author attribution with '~' that needs a look
+* Btw, I need to clean up, strip, whatever, the attributions (by, di, von, de)
 * Normalize all returns to the same type, if possible
 * Shorten the longest XPaths (minor, just prettyfication)
 * Some coded tests would be good...